Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 @Rawls1982JIDDASCE.

-Alterra institute in collaboration with ISRIC validated the PTF developed by @hodnett2002marked on the basis of the data available in the Africa Soil Profiles database [@Leenaars2012] to predict tension specific volumetric water content [@wosten2013soil] to assess WRD.
+Alterra institute in collaboration with ISRIC validated the PTF developed by @hodnett2002marked on the basis of the data present in the Africa Soil Profiles database [@Leenaars2012] to predict tension specific volumetric water content [@wosten2013soil] to assess WRD.
 @Jagtap2004TASAE developed an approach that does not fit a mathematical